 - I can set the price for my books and change the price of my books whenever I want.
 I have heard many horror stories of others who wanted to run specials on their books but couldn’t.
 Some had to get “permission” from their publishers and others knew well in advance, that permission would never be given, so they didn’t even bother to ask.
 Whenever I feel like a price change, I merely run to Amazon or my own site where autographed copies of my paperbacks are sold, and simply place a new number behind that dollar sign;

 - I can write/produce at my own speed.
-As a traditionally published author, you typically promise to put out X number of books on someone elses timetable.
+As a traditionally published author, you typically promise to put out X number of books on someone else’s timetable.
 As an Indie Author, I can publish 1 book a year or 20 books a year, if I so choose.
-The only contract I’m under, is the one I’ve signed in my head between me and myself;
+The only contract I’m under is the one I’ve signed in my head between me and myself;

 - My books can be as long or as short as I want them to be.
 In the past (I’m not sure about today’s trends), publishers have expected that the books they publish will be of a certain length.
 Again, someone else is telling you how much to write.
-As an Indie Author, I can write a 400+ page, full-length novel, a novella or even a 10 page short story and publish them all;
+As an Indie Author, I can write a 400+ page, full-length novel, a novella or even a 10-page short story and publish them all;

 - I don’t have to submit anywhere.
-As I mentioned earlier, as an Indie Author, I don’t need an agent and I don’t have to sit at the mercy of, or chase after publishing houses.
+As I mentioned earlier, as an Indie Author, I don’t need an agent and I don’t have to sit at the mercy of or chase after publishing houses.
 Can you imagine the number of talented authors who spend all their time querying publishers for that ONE book, when they could put that talent to use and make those awesome contributions to the literary public right now?

 - I can correct mistakes almost immediately.
-I once found a few typos in a traditionally published author’s book so I reached out to them, to make them aware of this (I mean, they really couldn’t have knowledge of this and their book was still being sold, right?).
+I once found a few typos in a traditionally published author’s book so I reached out to them to make them aware of this (I mean, they really couldn’t have any knowledge of this and their book was still being sold, right?).
 The author said to me, “Well, that’s just too bad.
 I have a publisher and they won’t make any changes until they’ve sold all the copies that they have printed and in stock.”
 WOW!
 How sad is that?
 Anytime I find an error in one of my books, I jump off my treadmill, run to Amazon, make the correction and re-publish!
 Voila!
 The corrected copy is online and ready for sale in a matter of (sometimes) minutes;

 - I continue to learn so much about the publishing side of things.
 Many of us, when we become traditionally published authors, tend to rely on what we are “told” for the most part.
-We take at face value, what these professionals are feeding us, because, they are the professionals right?
+We take at face value what these professionals are feeding us, because, they are the professionals right?
 As a self-published author, I am my own publisher, therefore, I am gaining tremendous satisfaction from knowing that I know my business inside and out;

 - The support I get from the Indie community.
-You know, when I first started out in this business, it was a little difficult getting my feet thru the door because I was running into these traditionally published authors who thought that they were better than a little Indie Author like me.
+You know, when I first started out in this business, it was a little difficult getting my feet through the door because I was running into traditionally published authors who thought they were better than a little Indie Author like me.
 Because of this, I founded RAVE REVIEWS BOOK CLUB where members are strongly encouraged to “serve” others and to support their fellow members.
 Many of you already know this awesome community, but for those of you who don’t, check out what the members have to say about it under WHAT RRBC HAS DONE FOR ME;

 - Ladies and Gents, the number eleven reason why I choose to be an Indie Author: I would have to work just as hard to promote and market my work as a traditionally published author as I do as an Indie Author.
 And, since that’s the case, why not remain Indie and reap more of the benefits that I’ve listed above?
 It’s the only smart thing to do!